The Ultimate Guide to Pho Spices: Homemade and Pre-Packaged

 Frequently Asked Questions

-The essential spices are star anise, cinnamon, cloves, and coriander seeds.
-Sometimes you’ll also see fennel seeds and black cardamom used.
+The essentials: star anise, cinnamon, cloves, coriander seeds.
+Fennel and black cardamom are great additions, too.

 Ingredients